Stochastic Forward-Forward Learning through Representational Dimensionality Compression: Experimental design and results

 To quantify this observation, we compute the cosine orthogonality score (COS) of the kernels, defined as

-where \(w_i\) is the \(i\)-th channel and \(d\) is the number of channels.
+where \(w_i\) is the \(i\)-th channel and $K=\tfrac{c(c-1)}{2}$ is the number of pairs \{i,j\} with \(c\) being the number of channels.
 As shown in Fig.~\ref{fig2}\textbf{b}, the COS (blue line) is consistently close to one if \(\alpha \le 0.5\) , indicating that the kernels are fully orthogonal to each other.
-When \(\alpha > 0.5\), the COS drops significantly and indicates that the weights of different channels tend to be similar, leading to a highly redundant feature extraction.
+When \(\alpha > 0.5\), the COS decreases significantly and indicates that the weights of different channels tend to be similar, leading to highly redundant feature extraction.
 This is consistent with the observation in Fig.~\ref{fig2}\textbf{a} that all the weights of the channels are similar to each other when \(\alpha > 0.5\).

 This transition point is also observed when using the mean standard deviation of the channels (Fig.~\ref{fig2}\textbf{b}, orange line).
 When \(\alpha > 0.5\), the average standard deviation decreases substantially, suggesting that the numerical values of the weights of a channel tend to be identical, with a low probability of forming a distinctive structure for feature extraction.
-Similar trends are also observed when the same analysis on MNIST~(Fig. \ref{app_fig2: alpha_effect_mnist}).
+Similar trends are also observed with the same analysis on MNIST~(Fig. \ref{app_fig2: alpha_effect_mnist}).

-Clearly, setting \(\alpha\) exceeds 0.5, the task would not succeed as the first block would be unable to explore the input's rich features effectively.
+Clearly, setting \(\alpha\) to exceed 0.5, the task would not succeed as the first block would be unable to explore the input's rich features effectively.
 Hence, simply decreasing \(\text{ED}_c\) cannot facilitate learning.
-Therefore, we investigate the impact of \(\text{ED}_c\) assigning \(\alpha=0.0\) and performing the same experiments as outlined in the previous section to illustrate how performance relevant to the task is influenced.
-As shown in Fig.~\ref{fig2}\textbf{c}, while depending solely on \(\text{ED}_d\) still results in some learning, the performance is inferior to the standard configuration, particularly for CIFAR10 and CIFAR100.
+Therefore, we investigate the impact of \(\text{ED}_c\) by assigning \(\alpha=0.0\) and performing the same experiments as outlined in the previous section to illustrate how task performance is influenced.
+As shown in Fig.~\ref{fig2}\textbf{c}, although depending solely on \(\text{ED}_d\) still results in some learning, the performance is inferior to the standard configuration, particularly for CIFAR10 and CIFAR100.
 Consequently, optimizing \(\text{ED}_c\) is an indispensable component for learning.